gitslaton/HARIS/semantics.md

 ```

 ### Pattern Matching ###
 OCAML has a pattern matching mechanism known as the `match` statement.
-The following is an example:
+The following code is an example:
 ```
 match expr1 in
 | expr2 -> expr3
 ```
-HARIS has a `group` statement for pattern matching.
+HARIS has a `GROUP` statement for pattern matching.
-The `group` statement is expressed in the following manner:
+The `GROUP` statement is expressed in the following manner:
 ```
 GROUP (expr1) WITH
 $ (expr2) >> (expr3)
 ```
 The `GROUP`statement matches `expr1`, which must be surrounded by `( )`, with cases listed sequentially (denoted by the `$`), such as `expr2`.
-Whenever `expr1` matches a case, it runs the code for that case, such as `expr3` in the above example; the `>>` symbols separate the match expression from the expression that needs to be run.
+Whenever `expr1` matches an expression such as `epxr2`, it runs the code for that case, such as `expr3` in the above example.
+Double right-facing arrows, `>>`, separate the first expression from the correlating expression that needs to be run.

 ### Comments ###
-Commenting in HARIS is declared with the combination of the `+` symbol and the `-` symbol, creating `+-`.
+Commenting in HARIS uses the combination of the `+` symbol and the `-` symbol, creating `+-`.
 To end a comment, whether on one or multiple lines, use the reverse, as in `-+`.
 The following is an example:
 ```
 +-This is a single line comment.-+